clach04/x10_rest/README.md

   * All the ones at the time this was written did not supply a REST interface that https://home-assistant.io/components/switch.rest/ could use.
 Either the URL included the ON/OFF state or the REQUEST_METHOD was incompatible (e.g. PUT instead of GET/POST).

+Also see x10_demoweb.py - non REST api, GET with side effects and GET (with side effects) simple web application, behaves like an X10 big remote.

 What's next?

   * Support other X10 interfaces/controllers?